yuansavage/drinkSomethingPlatform.github.io/README.md

-DrinkSomethingPlatform
+# DrinkSomethingPlatform
 ----------------------
 This is an order system of drinks made by Vue.js

 # Description

-This is a platform that you can order some drinks on it.
+Drink Something is a platform that you can order some drinks on it.

 -Input panel : Type the name and the price of drinks.
 Also you can leave some notes.
 Then, clicking the Add button to add your order to the list.